rabbitmq/rabbitmq-server/deps/rabbitmq_management/selenium/README.md

 To run just one suite, you proceed as follows:
 ```
-suites/oauth-with-uaa.sh
+suites/authnz-mgt/oauth-with-uaa.sh
 ```

-And to is run all suites, like the CI does, you run:
+And to a group of suites, like the CI does, you run the command below which runs all the management ui suites.
+If you do not pass `full-suite-management-ui`, `run-suites.sh` defaults to `full-suite-management-ui`.
 ```
-./run-suites.sh
+./run-suites.sh full-suite-management-ui
 ```

+Other suites files available are:

+- `short-suite-management-ui` which only runs a short set of suites
+- `full-suite-authnz` which runs all the suites related to testing auth backends vs protocols

 If you want to test your local changes, you can still build an image with these 2 commands from the root folder of the `rabbitmq-server` repo: